Multicultural American Studies Curriculum

 Students will usually declare the minor by the end of their sophomore year.
 At that time the student will organize a faculty committee, work out a rationale and plan of study with that committee, and submit the proper form obtained from the Registrar’s Office.
 Each minor will carry a descriptive title on the form, such as “Multicultural Studies,” “Latino Studies,” or “Africana Studies.”

 Minors will be forwarded to the Registrar’s Office by the faculty committee constructed by the student.
-The will be supervised by the Multicultural Concerns Committee and all applications for these minors will be forwarded by the Registrar’s Office to that committee.
+This will be supervised by the Multicultural Concerns Committee and all applications for these minors will be forwarded by the Registrar’s Office to that committee.

 Courses appropriate for a minor in Multicultural American Studies include the following: